Melbourne Harbor Trust: Creation

 In the 1860s and 1870s, agitation for the establishment of a trust on the lines of those on the Mersey at Liverpool, and especially the Clyde Navigation Trust (which was run by Glasgow's leading merchants), came predominantly from the Melbourne Chamber of Commerce.
 However, Williamstown and Geelong interests opposed the measure, while Alfred Clark (the member of parliament for Williamstown) warned "...if ships were to be taken up the river then grass will grow on the piers and streets of Williamstown."
 The trust reflected Melbourne mercantile interests but the government was hostile towards it.

 At the time there was little coordinated management or development of Melbourne ports facilities, with a variety of privately built wharves and jetties constructed along the Yarra River, as well as piers at Port Melbourne (formerly known as Sandridge) and Williamstown.
 Vessel movements and berthings, navigational aids, and wharfage rates, were the responsibility of the Ports and Harbours Branch under the Department of Trade and Customs.

-The trust was created after several boards of inquiry into means to improve access for shipping to Melbourne, and a specific Act of Parliament was finally passed in 1876.
-The first appointment of fifteen commissioners, who represented various interests in the Port, was on 30 March 1877, with a meeting on 11 April 1877 to elect office bearers: James Lorimer being appointed the Trust's first chairman.
+The trust was created after several boards of inquiry into means to improve access for shipping to Melbourne, and the Melbourne Harbor Trust Act 1876 (40 Vict.
+No. 552) was finally passed.
+The first appointment of fifteen commissioners, who represented various interests in the port, was on 30 March 1877, with a meeting on 11 April 1877 to elect office bearers: James Lorimer being appointed the trust's first chairman.

 British engineer, Sir John Coode, was commissioned to advise on port improvements.
 Coode produced a scheme involving a large dock basin (Victoria Dock) and bypassing a large bend in the river through a new cut, now known as the Coode Canal.
 However, the works could not commence until 1883 when a coalition government united the previously opposing groups.
-Under Coode's Plan, heavily modified by the Trust's own engineer, Joseph Brady, the Yarra was deepened and cleared of obstructions, and the Coode Canal was excavated, opening in 1886.
+Under Coode's Plan, heavily modified by the trust's own engineer, Joseph Brady, the Yarra was deepened and cleared of obstructions, and the Coode Canal was excavated, opening in 1886.
 Excavation of Victoria Dock was underway in 1891, opening in 1896.
-The Trust also undertook the filling of the Sandridge Lagoon and dredging the deep-water channel to the Port Melbourne piers.
+The trust also undertook the filling of the Sandridge Lagoon and dredging the deep-water channel to the Port Melbourne piers.
 Dock construction under the original harbour trust scheme continued into the 1920s.

-By 1927 the trust was employing more than 1000 men Melbourne, and was the eighth largest deep-water port in the British Empire.
+By 1927 the trust was employing more than 1,000 men, and was the eighth largest deep-water port in the British Empire.
 After 1945 new facilities were developed downstream, including Appleton (1956), Webb (1960) and Swanson (1969) docks, each of which was named after chairman of the trust – William Thomas Appleton (1859–1930), chairman 5 April 1911 to 22 January 1913; John Percival Webb OBE chairman from 27 May 1941 to 31 August 1971; and Victor Swanson from 1960 to 1972.

 Other commissioners and chairmen included the following: